 Isra is a firm believer in positive social change and uses her platform to educate people on social and political issues facing humanity, to advocate for underrepresented populations, and to put a spotlight on leaders and organizations doing meaningful work

 Isra is a firm believer in positive social change and believes that “Change is On Us”.
-She created a social media platform @IsraSpeaks to empower people around the world to use their personal narrative to become engaged and active citizens who use their voice to create positive change.
+She created a social media platform @IsraSpeaks to empower people around the world to use their personal narrative to become engaged and active global citizens who use their voice to create positive change.
 She uses her platform to educate people on social justice and political challenges facing humanity, to advocate for underrepresented populations, and to put a spotlight on leaders and organizations doing positive social change work.
-Isra has been invited to speak at the United Nations, major global conferences, and a multitude of local organizations and university campuses across the United States.
-Her story of choosing a life of purpose to break stereotypes of Muslim women because of harassment and discrimination she endured growing up, is the reason she is a powerful, eloquent and successful public speaker and engaging over 200,000 people on her social media platforms.
+Isra has been invited to speak at the United Nations, major global conferences, and a multitude of local organizations and university campuses across the United States and world.
+Her story of choosing a life of purpose to shatter stereotypes of Muslim women because of islamophobia and discrimination she endured growing up Muslim in America, is the reason she is a powerful, eloquent and successful public speaker and engaging over 250,000 people on her social media platforms.

 From Bullying to Breaking Down Stereotypes on National TV